 When a significant factual error is inadvertently published in a Gig Harbor Now article or other content, it will be corrected promptly.
 The fact that a correction was made also will be acknowledged in an editor’s note published with the article.
 Grammatical and typographical errors, however, may be corrected without notice.

-If you notice an error on a Gig Harbor Now article or post, please email [email protected] or send a message to our Facebook, Twitter or Instagram pages.
+If you notice an error on a Gig Harbor Now article or post, please use the appropriate form on the Contact page, send a message to our Facebook, Twitter, or Instagram pages, or call us at (253) 357-5588.

 Gig Harbor Now is a nonprofit, independent, community-supported, hyperlocal online news website covering Gig Harbor, Purdy and the surrounding area.
 Learn more about our story here.